Beck-DeYoung-NA/MVI_Sample_Prep/README.md

 6.  *CV_Reporting_Names*

 Just copy and paste the information in from the `From Ops` folder.
 This file usually changes at the start of each year.
+Check if the headers are different.
+If they are, don't overwrite the headers in the template.

 7.  *CV_Product_Codes*